zchryr/resume/README.md

 # My Resume
 Hi!
-Thanks for coming by.
 This is my resume written in LaTeX, thanks for coming by.